Dynamic Graph Convolutional Networks Using the Tensor M-Product: Numerical Experiments

-Here, we present results for edge classification on four datasets\footnote{We provide links to the datasets in Appendix~\ref{sec:datasets}.}: The Bitcoin Alpha and OTC transaction datasets \citep{kumar2016}, the Reddit body hyperlink dataset \citep{kumar2018}, and a chess results dataset \citep{kunegis2013}.
+We consider five datasets (links to the datasets are in the supplement): The Bitcoin Alpha and OTC transaction datasets \cite{pareja2019}, the Reddit body hyperlink dataset \cite{kumar2018}, a chess results dataset \cite{kunegis2013}, and SBM is the structure block matrix by~\cite{goyal2018dyngem}.
 The bitcoin datasets consist of transaction histories for users on two different platforms.
 Each node is a user, and each directed edge indicates a transaction and is labeled with an integer between $-10$ and $10$ which indicates the senders trust for the receiver.
 We convert these labels to two classes: positive (trustworthy) and negative (untrustworthy).
-The Reddit dataset is build from hyperlinks from one subreddit to another.
+The Reddit dataset is built from hyperlinks from one subreddit to another.
 Each node represents a subreddit, and each directed edge is an interaction which is labeled with $-1$ for a hostile interaction or $+1$ for a friendly interaction.
 We only consider those subreddits which have a total of 20 interactions or more.
 In the chess dataset, each node is a player, and each directed edge represents a match with the source node being the white player and the target node being the black player.
 Each edge is labeled $-1$ for a black victory, $0$ for a draw, and $+1$ for a white victory.
-Table~\ref{tab:data-stats} summarizes the statistics for the different datasets.
+Table~\ref{tab:data-stats} summarizes the statistics for the different datasets, where $T$ is total \# graphs and $C$ is the \# classes.
+The SBM dataset has no labels and hence we use it only for link prediction.

 The data is temporally partitioned into $T$ graphs, with each graph containing data from a particular time window.
 Both $T$ and the time window length can vary between datasets.
 For each node-time pair $(n, t)$ in these graphs, we compute the number of outgoing and incoming edges and use these two numbers as features.
 The adjacency tensor $\Ae$ is then constructed as described in Section~\ref{sec:our-method}.
-The $T$ frontal slices of $\Ae$ are divided into $S_\text{train}$ training slices, $S_\text{val}$ validation slices, and $S_\text{test}$ testing slices, which come sequentially after each other; see Figure~\ref{fig:data-split} and Table~\ref{tab:partitioning}.
+The $T$ frontal slices of $\Ae$ are divided into $S_\text{train}$ training slices, $S_\text{val}$ validation slices, and $S_\text{test}$ testing slices, which come sequentially after each other; see Figure~\ref{fig:data-split} and Table~\ref{tab:data-stats}.